-RSPCA Wildlife Centres In 2014 in excess of 16,000 wild animals - anything from house sparrows to common seals - were treated by the RSPCA's four wildlife centres at West Hatch in Somerset, East Winch in Norfolk, Stapeley Grange in Cheshire and Mallydams Wood in East Sussex.
-In these wildlife centres the RSPCA aims to promote best practice and pass on its experience to other rehabilitators nationwide. www.rspca.org.uk Page 1 of 2 Back to the Wild - Wildlife Treatment & Rehabilitation Release Once the animal is judged to be healthy, fully fit and able to sustain itself in the wild, arrangements are made for its release ideally back to where it came from, or if not appropriate, at a carefully chosen site.
-The selection of a release site is determined, of course, by the species of animal but a number of other factors are carefully considered, such as the type of habitat, food availability, weather conditions and known mad-made hazards which may affect survival, e.g. proximity to roads.
+Once the animal is judged to be healthy, fully fit and able to sustain itself in the wild, arrangements are made for its release ideally back to where it came from, or if not appropriate, at a carefully chosen site.
+The selection of a release site is determined, of course, by the species of animal but a number of other factors are carefully considered, such as the type of habitat, food availability, weather conditions and known man-made hazards which may affect survival, e.g. proximity to roads.
 The support of the landowner, and even the local community, is also important.
 Where possible, animals are marked on their release to enable their progress to be monitored.
 Data on the progress of animals released into the wild can provide valuable information to increase the chances of survival of other animals in the future.

-Becoming a rehabilitator A licence is not currently required to rehabilitate animals, but future legislation may change this.
+Becoming a rehabilitator

+A licence is not currently required to rehabilitate animals, but future legislation may change this.
 We would support legislation requiring all wildlife rehabilitation centres to be licensed as we have concerns about the current lack of regulation.
-Licences are required for some activities, such as the keeping and release of grey squirrels or certain birds of prey.
+Licences are required for some activities, such as the keeping and release of certain birds of prey.

 The British Wildlife Rehabilitation Council (BWRC) encourages rehabilitators to learn from each other with an annual conference and newsletter.
 Anyone rehabilitating wildlife should learn about the ecology or behaviour of the species first.

 Rehabilitators must consider the needs of any animal they have in care, as defined in the Animal Welfare Act 2006, as well as ensuring they are following the relevant legislation.
-The RSPCA have put together a guide for rehabilitators that can be accessed and downloaded online.
-To report an injured or sick wild animal to the RSPCA please ring the 24-hour cruelty and advice line on 0300 1234 999 Wildlife casualties are first and foremost wild animals The more people understand about how they behave, where they live and what challenges they face, the better they will be able to care for them and prepare them for release.
+The RSPCA has put together a guide for rehabilitators that can be accessed and downloaded online.

+Wildlife casualties are first and foremost wild animals

+The more people understand about how they behave, where they live and what challenges they face, the better they will be able to care for them and prepare them for release.